Chinese carmakers eye European markets

 "In the short term, competition will be more fierce, especially when international brands are launching low-cost vehicles," he says.

 "We try to create our own competitive edge.
-We are not only staying in a low segment, but are creating new technologies and improving quality."'Buying up Europe'
+We are not only staying in a low segment, but are creating new technologies and improving quality."

 Chinese ambitions in Europe are not limited to the motor industry, however.